Notes on Theory of Distributed Systems: Token ring circulation

 If a configuration $\ell$ is legal, then when $j = n-1$, the only enabled step is $\ell'_0 ← (\ell_{n-1} + 1) \bmod (n+1)$; when $j < n-1$, the only enabled step is $\ell'_{j+1} ← \ell_j$.
 In either case, we get a new legal configuration $\ell'$.
 So the property of being a legal configuration is stable, which is the other half of justifying our definition.

 Now we want to show that we eventually converge to a legal configuration.
 Fix some initial configuration $\ell^0$, and let $c$ be some value such that $\ell^0_i ≠ c$ for all $i$.
 (There is at least one such $c$ by the Pigeonhole Principle.)
-We will argue that there is a sequence of configurations with $c$ as a prefix of the values that forms a bottleneck forcing us into a legal configuration: \begin{lemma} Let $\ell^0,\ell^1,\dots$ be the sequence of configurations in some execution of Dijkstra's token ring circulation algorithm.
-Let $0≤c≤n$ be such that $\ell^0_i ≠ c$ for all $i$.
-Then for any configuration $\ell^t$, either $t$ is legal, or there is some $0≤j<n$ such that $\ell^t_i = c$ if and only if $i < j$. \end{lemma} \begin{proof} By induction on $t$.
-For the base case, $\ell^0$ satisfies $\ell^0_i = c$ if and only if $i < j$ when $j = 0$.
+We will argue that there is a sequence of configurations with $c$ as a prefix of the values that forms a bottleneck forcing us into a legal configuration.